 I’ve gotten a tremendous amount of joy, strength, and perspective out of both ultrarunning and triathlon.
 I’ve encountered many of my limits, both physical and mental, and then discovered that I could push them further than I ever thought possible.
-I still consider myself a trail runner at heart and feel most at home in the ultrarunning community, but I do love the unique challenges that triathlon brings and the wonderful people it gives me the opportunity to meet.
-I’m not sure exactly what my long term plans are for either sport, but for now I’ll be continuing with triathlons in summer and ultras in the winter.
+I still consider myself a trail runner at heart and feel most at home in the ultrarunning community, but I did love the unique challenges that triathlon brought and the wonderful people it gave me the opportunity to meet (although I never did quite figure out that swimming thing).
 Through this blog I hope to be able share my experiences in those sports with others and motivate them to get out there and enjoy their own adventures.

 How I became a data scientist